TuPhung369/Haaga_Backend_Programming/TuPhung_Docs/README.md

 ## Deployment

 The documentation is automatically deployed to GitHub Pages when changes are pushed to the main branch.
-The deployment is handled by a GitHub Actions workflow.
+The deployment is handled by a GitHub Actions workflow defined in `.github/workflows/deploy-docusaurus.yml`.

+### Automatic Deployment (GitHub Actions)

+The GitHub Actions workflow will:
+1. Trigger automatically when changes are pushed to the `main` branch in the `TuPhung_Docs` directory
+2. Set up Node.js and install dependencies
+3. Build the documentation
+4. Deploy the built files to the `gh-pages` branch

+You can also manually trigger the workflow from the Actions tab in the GitHub repository.

+### Manual Deployment

-To manually deploy the documentation:
+To manually deploy the documentation from your local machine:

 ```bash
 npm run deploy
 ```

+This command will build the site and push to the `gh-pages` branch.

 ## Project Structure